Erasmus France Master cybersecurity computing Lyon

 iris scan

-Explore the Program
+Explore the programme

-Erasmus Mundus Janus Master is a two-year program that prepares students for careers in the field of security.
+Erasmus Mundus Janus Master is a two-year programme that prepares students for careers in the field of security.
 It offers a strong foundation in the theoretical and practical aspects of security, and has a strong network of industry partners.

 2